-There’s so much talk about Woodstock with the anniversary this year.
+There’s so much talk about Woodstock.
 It seems that the 1970 Isle Of Wight concert was really England’s answer to Woodstock.

 MP: Yeah, I think so.
 I think the only difference between the two was that at Woodstock they were smoking doobies and at the Isle of Wight, they were piping hash (laughs).
 Let’s be realistic, right?

 Just a different drug of choice.